All Episodes

 I'm quite excited.

-He didn't know what the heck to do with the power the uh electorate gave him, and neither did the other Republican leadership, and they spent like super duper Democrats, and that's why they no longer have power.
+He didn't know what the heck to do with the power the electorate gave him, and neither did the other Republican leadership, and they spent like super duper Democrats, and that's why they no longer have power.

-Um, with Senator Gramnesty, I think I understand what happened.
+You know, with Senator Gramnesty, I think I understand what happened.

 I think that I can explain Senator Gramnesty.

-Uh he was a he was really solid conservative member of the House of Representatives.
+He was really solid conservative member of the House of Representatives.

 He was part of the freshman class of 1994, of which I was made an honorary member.

-During the impeachment of Bill Clinton, Senator Gramnesty, then Congressman Graham served as one of the House managers, prosecuting the case against Clinton in the Senate trial.
+During the impeachment of Bill Clinton, Senator Gramnesty, then Congressman Graham, served as one of the House managers prosecuting the case against Clinton in the Senate trial.

 And I think this ended up affecting him in a way that he didn't understand and didn't appreciate.